merledu/rv-thunder/ASIC/Readme.md

 ```sh
 ./flow.tcl -design your_file_name -tag tag_name
 ```
-If above command is not working use the below command.
+If the above command is not working use the below command.
 Give the path.
 ```sh
 /openlane/flow.tcl -design your_file_name -tag tag_name
 ```